dpctl.SyclTimer

 • host_timer (callable, optional) – A callable such that host_timer() returns current host time in seconds.
 Default: timeit.default_timer().

-• time_scale (Union[int, float], optional) – Ratio of the unit of time of interest and one second.
+• time_scale (Union[int, float], optional) – Ratio of one second and the unit of time-scale of interest.
 Default: 1.

 Methods